jhpce-jhu/jhpce_mkdocs/docs/gpu/gpu-overview.md

 https://jhpce.jhu.edu/knowledge-base/gpus-on-the-jhpce-cluster/

 ## Our GPU Nodes
 Table with their resources, and partition names.
+Point to this [existing](partitions.md#gpu-partitions) page.

 ## Using them